galaxyproject/training-material/topics/dev/tutorials/tool-from-scratch/tutorial.md

   - Learn how to add tools to the Galaxy toolshed and make them available to any user
 time_estimation: 3H
 key_points:
   - Galaxy tools are made in 3 parts -- Conda, tool wrappers, and planemo
   - Anyone can write and deploy a tool wrapper!
+subtopics: tooldev
 contributors:
   - astrovsky01
   - davebx